Judicial Service Commission (South Africa): 2014 recomposition

 After the 2014 general elections, in which Zuma was re-elected, there were significant changes to the composition of the JSC.
 ANC hardliner Jeff Radebe was replaced by the more "balance[d]" Michael Masutha as Minister of Justice and Correctional Services.
 Nine of the ten parliamentary members of the JSC also departed, including Zuma loyalists Ngoako Ramatlhodi and Fatima Chohan, both strident opponents of "judicial activism".
 The most prominent incoming ANC members were Mathole Motshekga, Thoko Didiza and Thandi Modise.
 Commentators were broadly optimistic about these changes – albeit that "it was tempting to think" that former ANC Chief Whip Motshekga, who had criticised a 2013 Constitutional Court judgment upholding an opposition MP's challenge to the Rules of Parliament, "may be the kingpin of a political caucus" within the JSC.
 The Zuma administration retained its practice of appointing only ANC members from the NCOP, drawing criticism from the Democratic Alliance.

 By far the most eye-catching newcomer was noted firebrand Julius Malema, the "Commander in Chief" of the Economic Freedom Fighters, whose appointment to the JSC was described by journalists as "shocking" and "jaw-dropping".
-Corné Mulder, of the far-right Freedom Front Plus, said the appointment was "outrageous".
+Corné Mulder of the Freedom Front Plus, said the appointment was "outrageous".
 Legal analysts questioned whether it was appropriate for Malema, who was facing criminal charges, to be involved in the appointment of judges, but felt that his outspokenness could nevertheless be an asset – provided he avoided political grandstanding.
 It was noted, finally, that Malema had "crossed swords dramatically" with fellow newcomer Modise, who had had him thrown out of a parliamentary session.

 Soon after the reshuffle, several commentators perceived a marked improvement in the conduct of the JSC's interviews, especially on questions about gender transformation in the judiciary.
 This was ascribed in part to Chief Justice Mogoeng's leadership and to the departure of ANC hardliners like Radebe, Ramatlhodi and Chohan.
 City Press even suggested the JSC was entering a "golden age".